gsarkhel/DOMText2Image/README.md

-# Canvas Text to image
+# Canvas Text to Image
 Renders the DOM text on canvas and returns the "toDataURL()" response.

 ## Usage